mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     > ${CLUSTER_NAME}.yaml
     ```

+The output of this command is a `${CLUSTER_NAME}.yaml` file that you can examine or modify.
+If you use this method to create a basic cluster without HTTP proxies, skip to the heading, "Inspect or edit the cluster objects."

+## (Optional) Configure the control plane and workers to use an HTTP Proxy

-1. (Optional) To configure the Control Plane and Worker nodes to use an HTTP proxy:
+To configure the Control Plane and Worker nodes to use an HTTP proxy:

+1. Copy the commands in the following code block to an editor and apply the list of edits that follows to customize them, then execute them from the command line:

     ```sh
     export CONTROL_PLANE_HTTP_PROXY=http://example.org:8080